chaitanyarathod/master/README.md

 ### Users on servers

 Windows users are expected to be managed via our Active Directory domain - when the server is added to AD, the users should come with it.
+We don't generally install Windows users via Ansible

-Linux users are not currently planned to be domain-provided.
-There are dicts in `group_vars/linux.html` relating to users
+Linux users are not provided by Active Directory.
+The linux users are listed in `group_vars/linux.html` - a linux host needs to be in the `linux` group to get these users.

 * `admin_users` have sudo rights and should be installed everywhere
     * sudo rights = being in the `sudo` group